 US productivity slows in 3rd quarter

-WASHINGTON (AP) — U.S. productivity slowed in the summer, reflecting weaker growth in the overall economy.
-Labor costs increased but remained at a level that indicated only modest inflation pressures.
+WASHINGTON (AP) — U.S. productivity slowed in the summer, while labor costs rebounded yet stayed at a level suggesting only modest inflation pressures.

 Productivity, the amount of output per hour of work, has slowed significantly in recent years.
 Economists are divided on the causes for the weakness.
 Over the past year, productivity is up just 0.4 percent compared to average annual growth of 2.2 percent from 1947 through 2014.